Comapactness Conditions in Universal Algebraic Geometry: Abstract

 \section{Abstract}

 In this article, the properties of being equational noetherian, $q_{\omega}$ and $u_{\omega}$-compactness, and equational Artinian are studied from the perspective of the Zariski topology.
 The equational conditions on the relative free algebras of arbitrary varieties are also investigated and their relations to some logic and model theory notions are obtained.
+Some applications for the case of the universal algebraic geometry over groups are also introduced.

 {\bf AMS Subject Classification} Primary 03C99, Secondary 08A99 and 14A99.\\ {\bf Keywords} algebraic structures; equations; algebraic set; radical ideal; coordinate algebra; Zariski topology; noetherain algebra; equationally noetherian algebra; $q_{\omega}$-compactness; $u_{\omega}$-compactness; meta-noetherian algebras; meta-compact spaces; equational Artinian algebras; prevarieties; varieties; relative free algebras; chain conditions; eqautional domains; equational conditions; Hilbert's basis theorem.